aklotzUSC/CSCI567_ISLR_FE_Project/README.md

 # IMPROVING DYNAMIC GESTURE FEATURE EXTRACTION FOR WORD LEVEL AMERICAN SIGN LANGUAGE RECOGNITION

+## Abstract

+_Modern machine learning-based Sign Language Recognition (SLR) techniques suffer from undersized datasets and extremely large amounts of data per example, which often leads to high overfitting and low accuracy of trained models.
+This paper explores various feature extraction methods on input data to classification models to see if they can mitigate these problems.
+We research the effects of clustering the data, performing dimensionality reduction, and data augmentation.
+Among those methods, standardization through clustering can potentially signifi- cantly increase a model’s performance._

 Start by running `pip install -r requirements.txt` to install requirements.

 ### Keypoint Extraction